 SUMMIT elevator

 The elevator is fast.
 There are mirrored panels, but no digital video show like the Empire State, or Edge NYC.
-There is also no welcome video like at One World Trade Center.
+There is also no welcome video like at One World Trade Centre.
 You just go into the elevator and straight up to start your immersive experience.

 When you exit the elevator you will walk through a very bright hallway with floor-to-ceiling white lights.
 Now is a good time to put your sunglasses on (depending on the time of day).
 There is a sense of coolness and calmness here, which is achieved with ambient soft background noise and air-conditioning which feels remarkably like fresh air.